Global convergence of ResNets: From finite to infinite width using linear parameterization

-Note that the assumption of finite $8^{th}$ moments is only needed to have a control of the convergence rate of $\Hat{k}_q$ towards $k_q$ in probability.
-Following the proof and by the law of large numbers, assuming finite $4^{th}$-order moments is sufficient to have convergence almost surely.
+Note that the assumption of finite $8^{th}$ moments is only needed to control the convergence rate of $\Hat{k}_q$ towards $k_q$ in probability.
+By the law of large numbers, assuming finite $4^{th}$-order moments is sufficient to have convergence almost surely.
 Also, we used the Chebyshev's inequality in order to control the convergence rate.
-Making stronger assumptions on the decay of $\mu_q$, such as sub-gaussianity for example, could have led to faster convergence by using sharper concentration inequalities.
+Making stronger assumptions on the decay of $\mu_q$ (e.g. sub-gaussianity) could have led to faster convergence by using sharper concentration inequalities.